nextjsargentina/next.js-releases/README.md

 ## Contribution

 Your contributions are welcome!
 To contribute:

 1. Fork the repository.
 2. Make your changes.
 3. Submit a PR.

-We especially appreciate contributions from those looking to support the Next.js Argentina community.
+Support and enhance this tool with us for the Next.js Argentina community.
+Your contributions are highly valued.

 ## Setup Instructions